AarohiSingla/DeepSORT-algorithm-with-YOLOv4/README.md

 2nd Step: Get the weights file and the .names from there

-3rd Step is Object Tracking using DeepSort
+3rd Step is Object Tracking using DeepSort.
+Check this video to understand the working:   https://youtu.be/kBahrCeaoDQ